wsowens/website/content/interviewing.md

 This, however, is also treacherous territory to be in, **because if you sit through 50 minutes of a slide deck in silence, you will be very, very forgettable**.
 In these cases, it's completely fine to smile and follow along with 90% of their presentation.
 However, if more than 5 or 10 minutes pass you should (politely) interject and raise a question.
-Look for an opportunity to demonstrate that you understand what's being presented, ask about the implications of a figure or possible followup experiments.
+Look for an opportunity to demonstrate that you understand what's being presented.
+Ask about the implications of a figure or propose possible followup experiments.
-This may spark more conversation, and will show the professor that you can fit in this kind of intellectual environment.
+This can spark more conversation, and will show the professor that you can fit in this kind of intellectual environment.

 And as a final point, while your brain may be racing in an interview, **it's completely fine to pause to think about a question**.
 You can take 5, even 10 seconds to rifle through your mind for the right words or an appropriate anecdote to share.